Accreditation, Innovation, and Consensus: Neg Reg 2019 Washington Update

 Competency-based Education vs. Credit-Hour Education

 The Neg Reg process made it very clear that the Department wants to move away from the credit hour as the benchmark for post-secondary education.
 The credit hour was created in the 1920s for determining the hours of work by elementary and secondary teachers back when the first union agreements were being negotiated, and rightly or wrongly, was brought into use in higher education in 1965 through the Higher Education Act.
 The Neg Reg process is one among many that are encouraging discussions about alternate ways of measuring student outcomes.
 This would change the process from measuring “time in seat” to “what the student actually learned.”
-This is the idea behind competency-based education – what is the outcome of the education / what is the student learn.
+This is the idea behind competency-based education – what is the outcome of the education / what does the student learn?
 Many institutions are moving rapidly in this direction, including Western Governors and Southern New Hampshire.

 This change also will require more emphasis on assessment to measure what competency the student has gained vs. what they know.
 This is the difference between memory and mastery.
-The credit hour measures memory whereas competency learning and direct assessment measure mastery, i.e., skill vs. what a student can do with that knowledge.
+The credit hour measures memory, whereas competency learning and direct assessment measure mastery, i.e., skill vs. what a student can do with that knowledge.

-In terms of Bloom’s, credit hour measures the lower levels whereas competency and direct assessment measure the higher levels.
+In terms of Bloom’s, credit hour measures the lower levels, whereas competency and direct assessment measure the higher levels.

 Defining Faculty Interaction

 Substantive interaction with faculty was another important piece that came out of the Neg Reg.
 This was based on Western Governors University’s academic teams, which didn’t include traditional faculty.
 The Department’s Inspector General had ruled that faculty members need to be part of this interaction with students.
-However, Western Governors argued that the federal government was determining who made up faculty; instead, this decision should be left up to the university in collaboration with accreditors.
+However, Western Governors argued that the federal government was determining who made up the faculty; instead, this decision should be left up to the university in collaboration with accreditors.
 In fact, the accreditor felt that the team approach to learning did include faculty because subject-matter experts were involved and helped guide students through the course process.

 Changes for States

-Some people involved in the Neg Reg process expressed concern that the current administration has loosened regulations which will result in institutions that are bad actors will continue to get a free ride or less rules being imposed on them.
+Some people involved in the Neg Reg process expressed concern that the current administration has loosened regulations, which will result in institutions that are bad actors will continue to get a free ride or fewer rules being imposed on them.
 However, some states are stepping in to fill what they see as the regulatory void as the federal government continues to deregulate and not enforce current regulations.
 What we are seeing is that the states are stepping in to fill the regulatory void, and that is totally appropriate – the only role that the federal government should have is the handing out of federal financial aid.
 In California, there is a reactive set of laws that have been proposed that will be restrictive on institutional innovation.
 This may result in a tug-of-war between states and the federal government.